Department of Computer Science and Engineering, Joint Appointment with School of AI

 Home Research Teaching Miscellaneous

-I am an Associate Professor in the Department of Computer Science and Engineering at Indian Institute of Technology, Delhi.
-I am a member of the newly formed Data Analytics and Intelligence Research (DAIR) Group.
+I am a Professor in the Department of Computer Science and Engineering at Indian Institute of Technology, Delhi.
+I am a member of the Data Analytics and Intelligence Research (DAIR) Group.
 Earlier, I worked as a postdoctoral fellow with Raymond Mooney at the University of Texas at Austin.
 I finished my Phd with Pedro Domingos at the University of Washington, Seattle in 2009.